MEGA65/mega65-core/doc/test.md

 This document describes a number of tests that can be performed to verify that the design works as it should.

-Within each test procedure, the tests are denoted as a bullet-points, with text describing what to do.
+Within each test procedure, the tests are denoted as bullet-points, followed by some text describing what to do.
 Results are denoted as "-> something", where something is the expected result.

 A description of the hardware is shown below: